- Studying Law at Yale

 Why should I give back when I already pay full tuition—or I have student loans to repay when I graduate?

 Tuition does not represent the true cost of a Yale Law School education.
 In fact, because of the continued generosity of all YLS alumni, tuition is only one-third of the actual cost of educating a YLS student.
 Therefore, even when you pay full tuition—now or by repaying student loans after graduation, YLS significantly subsidizes your education.
 This subsidy can only be offered through the generosity of past and present donors.
 YLS was founded on philanthropy and has stayed true to its mission only through the tradition of philanthropic support from alumni.
-Your gift to the 2015 3L and Advanced Degree Students Gift Campaign makes you a part of the long tradition of giving, and initiates your journey as a YLS alumnus.
+Your gift to the 2017 Graduating Class Gift Campaign makes you a part of the long tradition of giving, and initiates your journey as a YLS alumnus.

 How does my comparatively small gift make a difference when some alumni are giving thousands or even millions of dollars?